famoser/polyas-verification/README.md

 - create a new release (here `v1.0`) of `main` branch with `./vendor/bin/agnes release v1.0 main`
 - deploy release to `prod` environment with `./vendor/bin/agnes deploy *:*:prod v1.0`

-The server needs to fulfil requirements specified in `composer.json`.
+The server needs to fulfill requirements specified in `composer.json`.

-## Future functionality

-TODO until election:
-- Discuss receipt workflow
-- Get access to test election
-- v is predictable; issue for commitment?
-- need to device how receipts are treated